maguesse/vagrant-hyperv-ansible/Readme.md

 ### Set Hyper-V as default provider

-Either by settings the `VAGRANT_DEFAULT_PROVIDER` environement variable.
+Either by settings the `VAGRANT_DEFAULT_PROVIDER` environment variable.

 For example, using Powershell